-- Sanson KL, (2018) Stitching it all together: Service producers and the spatial dynamics of screen media labor, International Journal of Cultural Studies p359-374
+- Sanson K, (2018) Stitching it all together: Service producers and the spatial dynamics of screen media labor, International Journal of Cultural Studies, 21 (4), pp. 359-374.

-- Curtin M, Sanson KL, (2017) Voices of labor: creativity, craft, and conflict in global Hollywood, University of California Press
+- Curtin M, Sanson K, (2017) Voices of Labor: Creativity, Craft, and Conflict in Global Hollywood, University of California Press.

-- Curtin M, Sanson KL, (2016) Precarious creativity: Global media, local labor, University of California Press
+- Curtin M, Sanson K, (2016) Precarious creativity: Global media, local labor, University of California Press.

-- Curtin M, Sanson K, (2015) The division of labour in television, The SAGE handbook of television studies p133-143
+- Curtin M, Sanson K, (2015) The division of labour in television.
+In H Gray, T Miller, M Alvarado & M Buonanno, The SAGE handbook of television studies, SAGE Publications Ltd, pp. 133-143.

 - Sanson K, (2015) Corresponding geographies: Remapping work and workplace in the age of digital media, Television and New Media, 16 (8), pp. 751-768.

 - Holt J, Sanson K, (2014) Connected Viewing: Selling, Streaming, and Sharing Media in the Digital Era, Routledge.

 - Curtin M, Holt J, Sanson K, (2014) Distribution Revolution: Conversations About the Digital Future of Film and Television, University of California Press.

 - Sanson K, (2011) We don't want your must-see TV: Transatlantic television and the failed 'coupling' format, Popular Communication, 9 (1), pp. 39-54.